sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/8_qualifiers.md

 ### Types

 `TypeLoc` nodes represent type references in variable declarations, function parameters and return values, template arguments, and more.
-With our current visitor setup, adding qualifier annotations for these types requires only a few small tweaks.
+With our current visitor setup, we can add qualifier annotations for these types with only a few small tweaks.
 Take the `RecordTypeLoc` case as an example:
 ```cpp
 clang::SourceLocation location;